KONDE-AT/dsebaseapp-archeutils/README.md

 * several API endpoints for serialising ARCHE-RDF data
 * a single configuration file for project/resource specific data `data/meta/arche_constants.rdf`

-Whereas the first to parts are generic and therefore provided as reusable module, the configuration file needs to customized for each dsebaseapp-project and is therefore NOT included in this module.
+Whereas the first two parts are generic and therefore provided as reusable module, the configuration file needs to customized for each dsebaseapp-project and is therefore NOT included in this module.

 ## archeutils.xql